 So, PTSD.
 When I moved out I had to re-learn a bunch of stuff.
 But, today, despite being caged behind a chain-link-fence; as a grown woman of thirty eight I still carry stress around with me.
 Probably because it’s a part of me, just like those bones.
 It’s not as parasitic.
 It effects my joints, my heart, my jaw.
 I am a reactionary person, though nothing like when I was a kid.
 There are small things, I don’t like doors left hanging open.
 I don’t like things in my face.
 I still get a small jolt of anxiety when a door is slammed.
 I don’t like being told what to do.
 The fear of failure?
 It’s still in there, clawing around sometimes, but it doesn’t control me.
 My flight and fight response is a lot mellower these days thanks to my husband’s love, support and encouragement.
 I love having my own family.
 Love raising kids the way I’d always dreamed.
 Can’t get enough of my kids piling up on me while we sit on the couch together and watch Psyche or Raising Hope.
 I love family functions.
 I tear up like a dork at the sound laughter, maybe because I miss what could have been.
 I’ve learned to accept help from others.

 What I’ve always admired in people is their capacity to help others and their ability to overcome.
 To individually achieve.
 To stand before their mountain, and no matter how dauntingly it looms over them, they find strength within themselves (or allow it from others) to climb to the other side, not just to the top.
-The climb is as important as the descent.
+The descent is as important as the climb.
 Now that is sexy.
 It doesn’t matter how long it takes, either.
 Nothing is more empowering than when we grab life by the horns, man.
 Maybe it’ll be one hand at a time, I get it.
 I understand.
 As long as we do it.

 Leaving the safety of that chain-link fence was scary, it was all I knew.
 But I thrive on being on the other side of that damn thing now.
 Writing and Reading fiction, breathing words to life is fulfilling, liberating.
 This is the honest to goodness reason to, “why I write”.
 When I am narrating, I like to think that all those people listening are finding their escape too.
 Whether it’s to briefly get away from ‘the job’ or just to get a fun little boost to their libido.
 I truly love to support hopes, dreams, and desires.
 Because when you live in fear you turn inward most of the time and forget there is a world outside of your own mind.
 My imagination got a lot of exercise; I sailed away to dreamland, frequently.
 Much to my teacher’s disappointments.
 Writing down all those splendid dreams, those daring stories and wishes—those dangerous private thoughts was, well, I think it was an unconscious promise to my adult self that when the crummy part of my life was finally over I would be okay.
 It gives me chills when I think back to those days.

 PTSD is different for everyone.
 It doesn’t only take hold of the men and women fighting/serving/surviving in war.
 The horror is certainly much more direct for them; it’s where the impact hits the hardest, but we can’t forget about the ripples.
-There are wives and children, cousins and friends who suffer just as greatly, too.
+There are wives and children, cousins and friends who suffer greatly, too.
 And those ripples will keep going until some kind of equilibrium returns.
 Until help and support can be found.
 I know that for some, balance is harder to achieve.
 Man, sometimes I didn’t know which end was up or down.
 Was I in the hands of an angry god, or the hands of an angry man who was made to feel inadequate because he didn’t get to have a war to call his own?

 There is always hope.
 I love Dan Savage’s, It Gets Better project.
 (I know that this is for the LGBTQ community, but its message resonates strongly with me.)
 I does get better!
 I don’t care how cliché that sounds.
 You know what?
 Try these on while we’re here, just for funzies: Nothing worth having is ever easy.
 We all have baggage.
 No one is perfect.
 There is help available.
 Overcoming adversity is what makes heroes.
 If water’s surface can balance itself again, why can’t we?